Targeting inflammation in atherosclerosis: prospects and limitations

 - Palinski W, Miller E, Witztum JL.
 Immunization of low density lipoprotein (LDL) receptor-deficient rabbits with homologous malondialdehyde-modified LDL reduces atherogenesis.
 Proc Natl Acad Sci U S A. 1995;92(3):821–825. doi: 10.1073/pnas.92.3.821

-- Ketlinsky SA, Denisenko AD, Pigarevsky PV, et al. The effect of immunization of C57BL/6J mice with peroxide-modified low-density lipoproteins on the severity of atherosclerotic lesions.
-Arkhiv Patologii.
-2011;73(4):38-41.
+- Ketlinskiy CA, Denisenko AD, Pigarevskiy PV, et al. The influence of C57BL/6J mice immunization by oxidized low-density lipoprotein on the intensity of atherosclerotic changes.
+Russian journal of archive of patology.
+2011;73(4):38–41.
 EDN: OFYLEL

 - Nilsson J, Wigren M, Shah PK.
 Vaccines against atherosclerosis.
 Expert Rev Vaccines.
 2013;12(3):311–321. doi: 10.1586/erv.13.4